Fukushima Kōtsū Iizaka Line: 2001 braking accident

-At approximately 9:35 pm on April 8, 2001 a train that had departed from Iizaka Onsen in the direction of Fukushima had a brief power outage at Bijutsukantoshokanmae, two stations before Fukushima.
+At 21:35 JST (12:35 UTC) on 8 April 2001, a train that had departed from Iizaka Onsen in the direction of Fukushima had a brief power outage at Bijutsukantoshokanmae, two stations before Fukushima.
 When the train resumed operation it was realized that the braking system wasn't operating.
 The train continued past Soneda, the next station, and crashed through the buffer stop at Fukushima, the end of the line.
 The train continued for 12 m further, coming to rest in Fukushima Station's East Building.
 Four people were injured, none seriously.

 It was later discovered that due to improper maintenance, the power outage at Bijutsukantoshokanmae had caused the main brakes to become nonfunctional.
 The driver had also failed to activate the emergency brakes.

 Following the accident, an ATS safety system was installed.

 2011 earthquake

-All service on the Iizaka Line was shut down in the immediate aftermath of the 2011 Tōhoku earthquake and tsunami, however normal service was restored two days later on March 13.
+All service on the Iizaka Line was shut down in the immediate aftermath of the 2011 Tōhoku earthquake and tsunami on 11 March, with normal service being restored two days later on 13 March.